-The firm has seven financial advisors on staff.
-Four of them are certified financial planners (CFPs), along with two accredited investment fiduciaries (AIFs) and one chartered financial consultant (ChFC).
+The firm has multiple financial advisors on staff, including five certified financial planners (CFPs), along with one accredited investment fiduciary (AIF) and three chartered financial consultants (ChFCs).
 In addition to being an investment advisor, PAX is also an insurance agency.
-So even though the firm is a fiduciary, some advisors can earn a commission for selling insurance products.
+So even though the firm is a fiduciary, some advisors can earn commissions for selling insurance products.
 That makes PAX a fee-based financial advisor.

 PAX Financial Group Background

 PAX Financial Group was founded in 2007 by Darryl Lyons, Joseph Schuetze and Andres Gutierrez.
-Lyons and Schuetze are now the two principal owners, with Lyons serving as CEO and Schuetze serving as president of the firm.
-The rest of the firm's shares are split between PAX's employees.
+Lyons and Schuetze are now the two principal owners, with Lyons serving as CEO and Schuetze serving as a board member and financial advisor.
+The rest of the firm's shares are split between PAX employees.

 As an insurance agency, PAX also specifically offers help with health insurance, life insurance, disability insurance and Medicare programs for both individuals and groups.

-PAX Financial Group creates portfolios for its clients based on their individual goals and financial situations.
+PAX Financial Group creates portfolios for clients based on their individual goals and financial situations.
 However, portfolio decisions are not made by any one financial advisor.
-PAX has what it calls an Investment Committee, which is a group of financial advisors who work together when deciding how to manage a client’s assets.
+PAX has what it calls an investment committee, a group of financial advisors who work together when deciding how to manage a client’s assets.

 Brent Forrest & Associates, LLC

-Brent Forrest & Associates, LLC is another small firm with only two financial advisors on staff.
-Those advisors help manage the firm’s $273.4 million in assets under management (AUM).
+Brent Forrest & Associates is another small firm with a limited staff of advisors, including two certified financial planners (CFPs).
 The firm mostly serves individual clients and requires the second-highest account minimum on this list at $500,000.

-Brent Forrest & Associates is a fee-based firm, so it may accept a commission for selling certain securities and insurance products.
-Being a fee-based advisor does not change the fact that the firm is a fiduciary, however.
-None of the advisors at Brent Forrest & Associates hold any advisory certifications.
+Brent Forrest & Associates is a fee-based firm, so it may accept commissions for selling certain securities and insurance products.
+Being a fee-based advisor does not change the fact that the firm is a fiduciary, however, and must put the client's best interest first.

-Brent Forrest & Associates’ services include assessing your overall financial situation, planning for retirement, planning an estate, determining life insurance needs and minimizing tax obligations.
+Brent Forrest & Associates’ services include assessing a client's overall financial situation, planning for retirement, planning an estate, determining life insurance needs and minimizing tax obligations.

-When investing a client’s money, Brent Forrest & Associates believes that asset allocation is one of the key factors factor affecting the long-term rate of return on an investment portfolio.
-It looks to create client portfolios that are diversified across multiple asset classes.
-That includes both domestic and foreign securities.
-It also includes a balance of growth and value stocks.
+When investing a client’s money, Brent Forrest & Associates believes that asset allocation is one of the key factors that affect the long-term rate of return on an investment portfolio.
+It looks to create client portfolios that are diversified across multiple asset classes, including both domestic and foreign securities, and a balance of growth and value stocks.

 Brent Forrest & Associates actively manages its clients’ portfolios.
-The firm explains on its website that it believes an active approach is better - both logically and according to “overwhelming historical evidence” - than a passive, index investing approach.
+The firm explains on its website that it prefers an active approach, which requires intensive first-person research, than a passive approach reliant on index investing.

 Texas Legacy Wealth Management

-Texas Legacy Wealth Management is a fee-based financial advisor, so it does accept commissions for selling securities and insurance products.
+As a fee-based financial advisor, Texas Legacy Wealth Management does accept commissions for selling securities and insurance products.
 At the same time, it is required to put its clients’ best interests before its own because it is a fiduciary.

 Texas Legacy Wealth Management Background